chenningg/cz4031-sql-query-optimizer/README.md

 13. Navigate to `./Libraries/` and find the jar file for the old JDBC driver for Postgresql.
 It should be named something like `postgresql-8.0-311.jdbc3`.
 Replace this file with the latest version that you just downloaded.
 Rename it so it matches the old name (e.g. `postgresql-8.0-311.jdbc3`) exactly, so that Picasso can detect it.
 14. Navigate back to `./PicassoRun/Windows/`.
 We can now start the program.
 Run `runServer.bat` to start the Picasso server, then run `runClient.bat` to run the Picasso client.
 A GUI should pop up.
 Click on `Enter`, and enter the connection details (`localhost` and port `4444` by default).
 15. The Picasso client GUI should appear.
 We need to create a new connection to our TPC-H database.
 In the top menu, click on `DBConnection`, then click `New`.
 The DB Connection Settings window should pop up.
-16. Fill in the follow details:
+16. Fill in the following details:
 - Connection details: TPC-H (Arbitrary name to save this connection for use next time)
 - Machine: localhost (Where your database is running on)
 - Engine: POSTGRES (Which JDBC engine to use to connect to your database)